Skip to Main Content

 Where a Production Services Partner Adds Real Value Beyond Logistics

-On NZSPG-eligible projects, the New Zealand production services company is not a logistics vendor — it is the legal claimant of the grant.
+Here is how the work shapes up.
+On NZSPG-eligible projects, the New Zealand production services firm is not a logistics vendor — it is the legal claimant of the grant.
 That changes the relationship and the value it brings to the producer's table from the very first budget conversation.

-- Acts as the registered NZ production company that files the NZSPG application with NZFC
+• Acts as the registered NZ production firm that files the NZSPG application with NZFC

-- Maintains the audit-ready documentation package the NZFC-approved auditor requires for final certification
+• Keeps the audit-ready records package the NZFC-OK'd auditor needs for final certification

-- Coordinates with the producer's cashflow lender to assign the certificate and unlock financing during principal photography
+• Coordinates with the producer's cashflow lender to assign the certificate and unlock funding during principal photography

 Pre-Production: Structuring the Spend and the SEB Position